 2. Attention, Affection, and Rules

-After getting a new second dog, it is natural to pay more attention and show more affection toward the new dog, especially if he is a puppy.
+After getting a second dog, it is natural to pay more attention and show more affection toward her, especially if she is a puppy.

-However, we must resist that temptation and treat both dogs equally.
+However, we must resist that temptation, and try to treat both dogs equally.

-If we give the second dog more attention and affection, we may create competition between the two dogs.
-This may later lead to aggression.
-Instead, make sure both dogs follow the same rules, and get similar rewards for doing work for us.
+If we give our new dog more attention and affection, we may create competition between our two dogs.
+This may later lead to conflicts and aggression.
+Instead, I make sure all my dogs follow similar rules, and get similar rewards for good behavior.

-If we are too lenient with our second dog and let him get away with more, the first dog will likely observe that, and pick up on those same bad habits.
+If we are too lenient with our puppy and let her get away with more, our existing dog will likely observe that, and pick up on those same bad habits.

-I like doing group obedience training with both dogs.
-This helps them work together for food, and be comfortable with each other around people, food, and toys.
-I also do their grooming sessions together including teeth cleaning, and fur brushing.
+I like doing group obedience training with my dogs.
+This helps them work together as a team, and be comfortable with each other around people, food, and toys.
+It also helps them to associate together-time with rewards and positive outcomes.
+I also do their grooming sessions together, including teeth cleaning and fur brushing.

-Supervision is very important, especially in the beginning, to ensure that they learn good play habits and interaction habits with each other.
-I still supervise my dogs, but less so now that they are older, and know the rules around the house.
+Supervision is very important, especially in the beginning.
+I teach my dogs what the rules are, and what to do when under stress.
+In this way, they learn good play and interaction habits.
+In fact, I still supervise my dogs, but less so now that they are older, and know the rules around the house.

 Still, Shiba will always try something from time to time to test his boundaries.